top of page

 Writing Excerpt MFMD

-Order a Signed Copy from My Shop
+Order a Signed First Edition Copy from My Shop

-The first edition of Book One is no longer available now that the new second edition is underway.
 However I still have a few author copies for those looking to get the book in its first iteration format.

 IMG_8211.jpg